samwhelp/note-about-wallpaper/_demo/project/opset-wallpaper/opset-wallpaper-xwallpaper/README.md

 1. Launch FileManager.
 For example: `thunar`
 2. Specific Image File
-3. Open With opset-wallpaper-hsetroot to set wallpaper
+3. Open With opset-wallpaper-xwallpaper to set wallpaper

 ### On xfce4-terminal

 1. Launch `xfce4-terminal`
-2. Run `opset-wallpaper-hsetroot image_file`
+2. Run `opset-wallpaper-xwallpaper image_file`

 ## See Also